ziminji/objective-c-sql-query-builder/README.md

 The following is a short-list of some of the features:

 * Implements a very simple, but powerful, Data Access Object (DAO) that wraps the sqlite3 C based functions.
-* Places automatically the SQLite database in the "Document" directory.
+* Automatically places the SQLite database in the "Document" directory.
 * Provides multi-threading support in the DAO to deal with asynchronous SQLite calls;
 * Executes an SQL statement with one line of code.
 * Has a large collection of SQL builder classes with methods that mimic their SQL equivalent.